sasky/codeQualityMensFasion/notes.md

 - Have empathy for other people reading it, and your future self
 - trivial congestion adds up over the day

+- with making objects return itself when possible
+- inheritance works when it's a 'Is a' not a 'Has a' Sandi Metz

 timeless white t shirt
 variations will not be timeless ( to baggy, deep v )